slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ### 7.5 Intelligent Media Library Self-Organization

-**Future Goal:** Allow Appalachia Radio to gradually self-organize all intros/outros/IDs/talk files into a clean directory structure without requiring manual work.
+**Future Goal:** Allow Retrowaves to gradually self-organize all intros/outros/IDs/talk files into a clean directory structure without requiring manual work.

 **Current Status:**
 - We continue using Phase A filename-driven intros/outros exactly as they are.